 If you’re a business that is looking to grow your audience in China, you may be put off by the Chinese government’s stranglehold on internet freedom.
 However, China is the second largest economy in the world and the adoption of video is exploding – there are too many business opportunities to ignore.

-So if you’re serious about video, there are two options for beating the Great Firewall and streaming video content in China reliably:
+There are two options for beating the Great Firewall and streaming video content in China reliably:

-1. Direct Connection to a China CDN
+Option 1: Direct Connection to a China CDN

 To deliver video content into Mainland China, a specialist content delivery network with infrastructure in china is necessary.
 So one option for getting your videos viewed beyond the Great Firewall is to manually connect to a China CDN that has ‘Points of Presence’ (POPs) in Mainland China.
 This means content is retained inside China, reducing problems with censorship and distance delivery time.